pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects/chapter.md

 > **Note**
 >
-> Custom buttons on generic objects are currently only visible when the generic object details are displayed from the **Services** page in the WebUI (see: https://bugzilla.redhat.com/show_bug.cgi?id=1518187 for further details).
+> Custom buttons on generic objects are currently only visible when the generic object details are displayed from the **Services** page in the WebUI, and not when viewing the generic object from the **Automation -> Automate -> Generic Objects** menu (see: [Bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1518187) for further details).
+>
+> Custom buttons on generic objects cannot currently display service dialogs when invoked (see [Bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1595213) for further details).

 ## Deleting Generic Objects